greenelab/deep-review/sections/06_discussion.md

 *Most of our examples pertain to the Study papers.
 Does this discussion belong there or can we generalize it and keep it here?
 Specific points would include the dangers of over-interpreting hidden units, pros/cons of specific techniques (see issues), and recommendations.
+LIME and DeepLIFT are specific strategies.
 Some other reviews have addressed this in part as well.*

 ### Data limitations